romaricpascal/romaricpascal.is/content/me.md

 To help Big Clean Switch customize the journey their users go through when looking for a new green energy provider, I helped:

-- implement a "block editor" that lets them organise pre-set fields into different steps,
-- pick a theme for their styling,
+- implement a "block editor" that lets them organise pre-set fields into different steps and pick a theme of colours matching their commercial partner,
-- integrate the resulting form on their Wordpress site or 3rd party, ensuring minimal bloat (though use of vanilla JS and bespoke CSS) and preventing styles leaking in.
+- export the resulting form to integrate on their Wordpress site or 3rd party, ensuring minimal bloat (though use of vanilla JS and bespoke CSS) and preventing styles leaking in.

 This involved: